 Issued by the FASB

-Doesn’t allow last-in, first-out (LIFO) method to estimate inventory
+Doesn't allow the last-in, first-out (LIFO) method to estimate inventory

-Uses LIFO or first-in, first-out (FIFO) to estimate inventory
+Allows use of either the last-in, first-out (LIFO) or first-in, first-out (FIFO) method to estimate inventory

-Intangible assets are assessed for their future economic benefit
+Intangible assets are assessed based on future economic benefit

-Intangible assets are measured for their fair market value
+Intangible assets are measured based on their fair market value

-Allows companies more room for interpretation on financial statements
+Allows companies more flexibility in interpreting financial statements

-Follows a specific set of rules and procedures on financial statements
+Follows a specific set of rules and procedures for financial statements

 Revenue can be reported once value is delivered

-Revenue can be reported once goods or services are received
+Revenue can be reported once goods or services are delivered

 Groups all liabilities together